To honor Senior Airman Mark Forester and his sacrifice through the presentation of annual scholarships to deserving and eligible applicants.

 - Have maintained a 2.5 grade point average (GPA), verified by evidence such as a letter from a counselor, or copy of transcripts.

-- Completed scholarship application in accordance with the application procedures listed below.
+- Completed scholarship application in accordance with the application procedures listed in the "criteria" box listed at the bottom of this page.

 - Scholarships are based on “one time” scholastic achievement, extracurricular activities, and interests.